This post may contain affiliate links. See our disclosure policy for details.

 Write down everything.

-PART 3: DIGITAL ALERTS
+PART 3: FAMILY ORGANIZATION WITH DIGITAL ALERTS

 The final step in your new master plan is to set digital alerts for adults and older children in your family so you don’t have to repeat yourself again and again… and again.
 The purpose of digital alerts is not to add a third master calendar to your routine.

 The only thing worse than being nagged about something is being the person who must constantly remind.
 Use this step to automate the process.
 Let’s be real, here – it’s not a good feeling to have to repeat instructions and schedules day after day and week after week, but it feels unavoidable.
 It isn’t.